 This is less than $2.50 per serve!
-And not only do you save money with slow cooking these meats, you save time too.
+And not only do you save money by slow-cooking these meats, but you also save time.

 Lamb shanks are another underused meat.
-They are cheap - about $12 for 500g - and when slow cooked over the day make an amazing lamb shank red wine casserole.
+They are cheap – about $12 for 500g – and make an amazing lamb shank red wine casserole when slow-cooked over the day.

 That means you could easily feed four people for $12 worth of meat, making it $3 a serve!
 You can’t get much better than that.

-Let's not forget the humble mince meat.
-At Defeat Diabetes, we're all about using the one ingredient in as many ways as possible.
+Let’s not forget humble mince meat.
+At Defeat Diabetes, we’re all about using the one ingredient in many ways.